bahrus/xtal-decor/README.md

 A more "formal" way of defining new behavior is to extend the base class XtalDecor, and to set the "virtualProps", "actions", "on" and/or "init" properties during field initialization or in the constructor.
 You can then define a custom element with any name you want using your extended class.

-An instance of your custom element needs to be added somewhere in the shadowDOM realm where you want it to affect behavior (or outside any ShadowDOM Realm to affect elements outside any ShadowDOM).
+An instance of your custom element needs to be added somewhere in the shadowDOM realm where you want it to affect behavior (or outside any Shadow DOM Realm to affect elements outside any Shadow DOM).

 The attributes of your instance tag needs to define what element (optional - use * for all elements) and attribute (required) to look for.